Integrating Gloo Edge and Let's Encrypt with cert-manager

 Using an AWS key pair

-Once you have configured access, add the access keys as a Kubernetes secret, so that cert-manager can access them:
+2. Store the keys in a Kubernetes secret, so that cert-manager can access the keys.

 export ACCESS_KEY_ID=...